SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Ant colony optimization.md

 ```

 We also save in memory the past paths in order to avoid loops.
 Starting from node I we chose probabilistically the next consistent node to visit.
-The probablisitic choice depends on:
+The probabilistic choice depends on:
 - pheromone trails $\tau_{ij}$
 - heuristic $\eta_{ij} = \frac{1}{d_{ij}}$
 $$